nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Example:

 Let's say you want to list all the ingredients.
-You can follow these instructions.
+You can follow these instructions:

 1. Type `i-list` into the _Command Box_.
 1. Press "Enter" on your keyboard to execute the command.